 The garter snake (Thamnophis) can be found in most parts of North America.
 Some types are located in the colder regions of Alaska, whereas others are endemic to warmer southern states, like Florida.
 According to most sources, there are 34 different subspecies of garter snake.

 So, are all garter snakes suitable for keeping as pets?
 Some subspecies have rarely been kept in captivity, so herpetoculturists haven’t had the chance to observe their behavior.
 The most popular garter snakes to keep as pets are:

 - Ribbon Snake (Thamnophis Sauritus)

-These subspecies are renowned for having a favorable temperament, feeding well, and thriving in captivity.
-So, if you’re a beginner, you’d probably be best opting for one of these snakes.
+These subspecies are known to have a relaxed temperament, feeding well, and thriving in captivity.
+So, if you’re a beginner, you’re better off opting for one of these snakes.

 How to Identify a Common Garter Snake

-The common garter snake is the garter snake most frequently encountered in the wild.
-It can cope with a wide range of temperatures so can be spotted in most parts of America.
+The common garter snake is the one that’s most frequently encountered in the wild.
+It can cope with a wide range of temperatures so it can be spotted in most parts of America.
 It has the following physical characteristics:

 - One narrow stripe running lengthways down the snake’s back with a thicker stripe on each side.